zenodab-bit/GemsZeno/docs/src/config-files.md

 #### `time_to_icu`

-Speficies the distribution that is being used to draw the duration from hospitalization to ICU admittance upon infection.
+Specifies the distribution that is being used to draw the duration from hospitalization to ICU admittance upon infection.

 ```@TOML
 [Pathogens]